How Custom Work Begins

 Step 3: Sourcing Materials

 I know that the quality of the materials that I use directly effects the end product.
 I always keep this in mind.
-We attempt to source our materials locally using domestic hard woods cut and processed as near to our location as possible.
-I will however at times use what is known as exotics, Sapelle, South America Rose Wood, known as Santos, and similar hardwood at the clients request.
+I attempt to source materials locally using domestic hardwoods cut and processed as near to my location as possible.
+I will however at times use what is known as exotics, Sapelle, South America Rose Wood, known as Santos, and similar hardwood at the client’s request.
 Still my focus is on materials grown close to home.
 I believe even the most common species hold many possibilities.

-This approch to the choice of materials directly applies to my two demential pratice as well.
-The best paper, paint or ink that the project can afford is always my approch.
+This approach to the choice of materials directly applies to my two dimensional practice as well.
+The best paper, paint or ink that the project can afford is always my approach.

 Step 4: Fulfillment